Marfan syndrome

 X-rays of your hip and pelvis, which may show a problem with your hip.

 Genetic tests - there is no single genetic test that can diagnose Marfan syndrome.
 This is because not all people with the abnormal gene have Marfan syndrome and in some people with Marfan syndrome the abnormal gene can't be found.
 Genetic testing is usually done to look for gene mutations.
-However, the diagnosis of Marfan syndrome is made by the typical features and problems that are found from other tests as well.
+As time goes on, more different genetic mutations are being found.

-This picture shows an informal test for Marfan syndrome, called the 'wrist sign' - if the person with Marfan syndrome grips their wrist with their hand, their little finger overlaps their thumb:
+This picture shows an informal test for Marfan syndrome, called the 'wrist sign' - if the person with Marfan syndrome grips their wrist with their hand, their little finger overlaps their thumb.
+This occurs in about 6 out of 10 people with Marfan syndrome.
+It is possible but rare to have this sign without Marfan syndrome.

 Marfan syndrome wrist sign